khaston10/TacoMonsterGame/README.md

 4. Add music.
 5. Add sound effects.
 6. Increase level of diffuculty with time.
-7. Change the backgound image every 500? tacos(score).
+7. Add a congratulations screen when the player complete the game.